JPSieg/MeltR/README.md

 We have determined that the accuracy of fit results is highly dependent on errors in the concentration of fluorophore and quencher RNA strands in stock solutions.
 Fit accuracy is dependent on the mole ratio of fluorophore and quencher labeled RNA in stock solutions, but not dependent on the total magnitude of both fluorophore and quencher labeled RNA concentrations in the stocks.
 Thus, the concentration optimization algorithm in MeltR does not need to find exact concentrations, just the mole ratio (R) of fluorophore and quencher labeled RNA in samples that should have equal concentrations of fluorophore and quencher, for example 200 nM FAM-RNA and 200 nM RNA-BHQ1.

 MeltR uses a fluorecence binding isotherm from a temperature where the Kd is more than 10 times less than the fluorophore labeled strand concentration, where binding to the quencher strand is over-determined.
-Under these conditions, the shape of the curve will be independent of the Kd.
+Under these conditions, the shape of the curve will be independent of the Kd, and the isotherm can be used as a Job plot.
 For example, at a 200 nM fluorophore labeled strand concentration, the shape of the binding curve will be indendent of Kd if the Kd is less than 10 nM.
 The curve will resemble a hockey stick (Figure 1A) composed of two straint lines.
 The first line, where [A]T > [B]T, will decrease as the [B]T is increased and the fluorophore labeled strand is saturated.
 The second line, where [A]T < [B]T, will be constant as the [B]T is increased because the fluorphore labeled strand is saturated.
 The intersection of the first and second line will occure at:

 ![Job_plot](https://user-images.githubusercontent.com/63312483/165352390-3e58a2df-1920-4cb4-9805-dee99d67eb6a.svg)

 ### Figure 1 Concentration optimization algorithm

 <img src= "https://render.githubusercontent.com/render/math?math={ [A]_{T} = [B]_{T}  \qquad (1)}#gh-light-mode-only">